Carbonfreezer/SimReinforce/README.md

 The first problem is that OpenAI Gym only supports a single actor.
 We solve this by adding the actor index for which we want a decision to the observation space.
 The action space we use is discrete and contains all possible actions for all actors.
 When an action of a specific actor is required, all other action options are masked out over the maskable
 PPO algorithm.
 The specific decisions are then started as a simpy process.
 As several actors may wait for a new command simultaneously, we maintain a list of actors who are waiting for a command.
 Once there are no more waiting actors, the simpy environment is run until at least one actor is finished.
-To prevent deadlocks, we also combine this with a timeout event to detect possible deadlock situations.
 Also the general termination of the gym is detected by a separate event, as this may happen during the action of one of the actors.
 This core concept is reflected in the **step** function of **FrameworkGym**.